A character who keeps turning up in a video game.

 - Chocolina in Final Fantasy XIII-2.
 Which is especially odd, since the game has you hopping around time and space.
 Sazh's DLC episode confirms that Chocolina is Dajh's chocobo chick, given a human form by Etro to help those in need, whatever era they may be in.

 - In Makai Toshi SaGa, also known as The Final Fantasy Legend, a dapper gentleman in a black suit and hat pops up throughout the game to give your party tidbits of advice as they climb the World Tower.
-At the end of the game it turns out he's The Creator, who set up the entire plot as a game.
+At the top of the tower he reveals himself as The Creator, who set up the entire plot as a game.

 - The Magimel brothers in Shadow Hearts: Covenant.